LwRuan/lwruan.github.io/content/authors/admin/_index.md

   url: https://english.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a senior student from [Turing Class](http://cfcs.pku.edu.cn/research/turing_program/introduction1/index.htm), Peking University.
+bio: I'm a Ph.D student from Peking University advised by Baoquan Chen.

 # Interests to show in About widget
 interests: